Quantum Measurement Encoding for Quantum Metrology

 In the case where $H_{0}=\sigma_{z}$, $\ket{\psi_{i}}=\ket{+x}$, and $L_{1}=L_{1}^{\dagger}=\sigma_{z}$, we find $I(\sigma_{x|\checkmark})=I^{Q}=4T^{2}$ with loss $\kappa=1-e^{-\gamma_{1}T}$, which increases with the probe time.

-\textit{Conclusion. ---}We provide a framework for quantum metrology using quantum measurement channels and hence may open a new research line.
-We give fundamental theorems on conditions of lossless measurement encoding compared with the unitary encoding and a fundamental formula in estimating the loss in post-selected non-Hermitian sensing.
-We hope our findings here can further inspire further studies on QFI-preserving quantum channels.
-Future directions include investigating the interplay between many-body and post-selection effects, generalizing to mixed states, and exploring non-Markovian post-selection encoding, etc.
+\textit{Conclusion. ---} We provide a framework for quantum metrology using quantum measurement encoding, which may open a new research line.
+Our results imply that precision-preserving measurement encoding is necessary for dissipative sensing to preserve the metrological information and find applications in the transduction of metrological information and postselected non-Hermitian sensing.
+We hope our findings here can inspire further studies on dissipative QFI-preserving quantum channels.
+Future directions include investigating the interplay between many-body and post-selection effects, generalizing to mixed states, and exploring non-Markovian measurement encoding, etc.

-\textit{Acknowledgement. ---} The author would like to thank Adolfo del Campo for useful feedback on the manuscript and Hongzhe Zhou for hosting his visit to Tsung-Dao Lee Institute at Shanghai Jiao Tong University, during which this work was completed.
+\textit{Acknowledgement. ---} The author would like to thank Adolfo del Campo, Luiz Davidovich and Hai-Long Shi for useful comments and Hongzhe Zhou for hosting his visit to Tsung-Dao Lee Institute at Shanghai Jiao Tong University, during which this work was completed.
 This work was funded by the Wallenberg Initiative on Networks and Quantum Information (WINQ) program.

 \oldaddcontentsline [3]{}